bkfox/aircox/README.md

 * `bleach`: 'aircox.cms` (comments sanitization)
 * `dateutils`: `aircox.programs` (used for tests)
 * `Pillow`: `aircox.cms` (needed by `wagtail`)
-* Django's required database modules
+* Django's required database modules (remember to install `mysqlclient` if you plan to use a MySql database server)

 External applications:
 * `liquidsoap`: `aircox` (generation of the audio streams)
 * `sox`: `aircox` (check sounds quality and metadatas)
+* `gunicorn`: WSGI server to be used in production (installed along as dependency)
+* `supervisord`: supervisor
 * note there might be external dependencies for python's Pillow too
 * sqlite, mysql or any database library that you need to run a database, that is supported by Django (+ eventual python deps)